github/docs/content/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace.md

 ## Adding a port to the codespace configuration

-You can add a forwarded port to the {% data variables.product.prodname_codespaces %} configuration for the repository, so the port will automatically be forwarded for all codespaces created from the repository.
+You can add a forwarded port to the {% data variables.product.prodname_github_codespaces %} configuration for the repository, so the port will automatically be forwarded for all codespaces created from the repository.
 After you update the configuration, any previously created codespaces must be rebuilt for the change to apply.
 For more information, see "[Configuring {% data variables.product.prodname_codespaces %} for your project](/codespaces/setting-up-your-codespace/configuring-codespaces-for-your-project#applying-configuration-changes-to-a-codespace)."

 You can manually configure forwarded ports in a `.devcontainer.json` file using the `forwardPorts` property, or you can use the "Ports" panel in your codespace.